 Source and more info: https://raidejokeri.info/en/jokeri-light-rail-from-itakeskus-to-keilaniemi/

-The Jokeri Light Rail uses drones to monitor and document the progress of the long construction site.
+The Jokeri Light Rail is constructed from June 2019 to June 2024.
+The project uses drones to monitor and document the progress of the long construction site.
 No one can get a clear overview of what and where is something happening with only worksite visits and meetings.
-Orthoimages generated from drone cptures support the overall understanding of the situation for designers, traffic planners, construction workers and project management.
+Orthoimages generated from drone captures support the overall understanding of the situation for designers, traffic planners, construction workers and project management.
 The goal is to distribute the generated aerial maps as quickly as possible to as many software as possible so that all stakeholders working on the Jokeri Light Rail will benefit from the situation awareness.

 Pointscene offered an automated web service to obtain the most recent aerial images of the whole area.
+The project is now running almost 400 orthophotos and still counting.
 Every time a new drone dataset is added to Pointscene, it is automatically updated to the web service link (e.g. WMTS) that is integrated with other software like Infrakit and Louhi.
 Data is uploaded only once and centrally stored and it is automatically distributed via web services to all users.
 The Jokeri Light Rail does about 15 drone flights a week when the weather is suitable.

 WTMS Compilation web service integrated into ArcGIS Online.